nlpcl-lab/paraphraser/README.md

 # Paraphraser

-This repository is for the paraphraser client sample.
+This repository is for the NLPCL-lab Paraphraser simple client.

 ## Usage
 ```python